 Product

-Construction insurance — primarily Contractors' All Risks (CAR) and Erection All Risks (EAR) — provides project-specific coverage for construction and engineering works.
-It protects against physical loss or damage to the works, materials, and equipment during the construction period and the subsequent maintenance period.
+CAR (Contractors' All Risks) and EAR (Erection All Risks) insurance provides project-specific coverage for construction and engineering works.
+It protects against physical loss or damage to the works, materials on site, materials in transit, and third-party liability — from groundbreaking through to completion and the maintenance period.

 Coverage